totvslabs/carolapp-samples/README.md

 Goal: Allow the Carol App to provide a customizable experience to the final user through Web technologies and frameworks.

+Dynamic Report
+---

+Language supported: Python.

+Goal: Create a simple web page using the Dash python library.
+The Dynamic Report runs like a online carol app with flask backend.
+The template is ready to execute the flask and dash servers, you just have to update the file dynamic-report/app/dashapp/dash_visualization.py with your code.

 How to package the app?
 ---